 The other panel consisted of Conservative Parliamentarians from both Houses, including The Rt.
 Hon.
 Maria Miller MP, Lord Shinkwin and Baroness Nicholson of Winterbourne, pictured in the image above.
 Former Vice-Chair of the Party with responsibility for Communities - Rehman Chishti MP - also addressed the event.
 More details can be found here.

 - Annual Party Conference - In September 2018 the CDG hosted a high profile fringe event as part of an active presence at the annual Conservative Party Conference in Birmingham.
 Our fringe event focussed on 'How do we make society more inclusive for people with hidden disabilities?' and included a distinguished panel with representatives from across the disability sector - including Bipolar UK, Epilepsy Society and Ambitious About Autism - local government and the Minister for Disabled People, Health & Work.
 More information can be found here.

-We are also working with the party on a number of initiatives - particularly Helen Grant MP, Vice-Chair of the Party for Communities - to improve the overall accessibility of the Party Conference to make it more inclusive for disabled people, both in the main conference hall and for those accessing it remotely.
+We are also working with the party on a number of initiatives - particularly Helen Grant MP, the former Vice-Chair of the Party for Communities - to improve the overall accessibility of the Party Conference to make it more inclusive for disabled people, both in the main conference hall and for those accessing it remotely.